7k8m/json.filed/how2use.md

 # Before use
     let jf = require( 'json.filed' );

-Load required module of json.filed.
+Required module of json.filed is loaded.

 # Locate path of file
     var jsonfile = jf.filed( '/path/to/jsonFile' );

-A path to json file is specified and needed information is bound to jsonfile variable.
+A path to json file is specified and needed information is bound to `jsonfile` variable.
 Features of json.filed is exposed via above `jsonfile` in next chapters.